WHAT IS THE MOUNTAINS OF MUSIC HOMECOMING?

 WHEN AND WHERE WILL THE CROOKED ROAD CONCERTS BE HELD?

 Each night, visitors and residents will have from two to three Crooked Road marquee music concerts in different communities to choose from.
-By the end of the nine days, Crooked Road concerts will be presented in 25 different communities in outdoor and indoor venues like downtown theatres, state parks, colleges, and arts centers.
+By the end of the nine days, Crooked Road concerts will be presented in over 20 different communities in outdoor and indoor venues like downtown theatres, state parks, colleges, and arts centers.

 WHAT ARTISTS WILL PERFORM?